 Work in Construction

 The housing market in Australia’s capital cities is booming.
-This has meant a lot of casual work for those wishing to work as casual sub-contractors to construction firms.
-The pay is very good, normally starting at around $31AUD p/h.
-If you haven’t studied a trade before – which can include professions such as plumbers, electricians, carpenters, landscapers – no fear as there is always work as a general labourer.
-It’s physically demanding work but you’ll get a real taste of working with average Australians, as well as potentially make some good friends along the way.
+This means a lot of casual employment for those wishing to work as casual sub-contractors for construction firms.
+The pay is generally very good, normally starting at around $31AUD p/h.
+If you haven’t studied a trade before – which can include professions such as plumbers, electricians, carpenters, landscapers – have no fear, as there is always work to be found as a general labourer.
+It’s physically demanding work but you’ll get a real taste of working with average Australians, as well as potentially making some good friends along the way.

 The best time to find construction work in Melbourne?

-A massive plus for this line of work is that employers are hiring all year round.
-The only time you would find it difficult to get work is over public holidays as non-essential worksites tend to shut down.
+A massive plus for this line of work is that employers are usually hiring all year round.
+The only time you would find it difficult to get work is over public holidays, as non-essential worksites tend to shut down.

 Where to find construction work in Melbourne?

-Labouring jobs are plentiful and normally involve the need for your own transport as you’ll be working on sites all over the city.
-Sometimes work will be available in easy to reach spots, but just as often it can take place in the outer suburbs away from public transport.
-It’s recommended having private transport or carpooling with colleagues as Melbourne is a sprawled out city.
+Labouring jobs are plentiful but normally involve the need for your own transport as you’ll be working on sites all over the city.
+Sometimes work will be available in easy-to-reach spots, but just as often it can take place in the outer suburbs away from public transport.
+Having private transport or carpooling with colleagues is recommended.

 Get your White Card